Meet Our Personal Trainers & Pilates Instructors

 Greta recently graduated from the University of Louisville with her undergrad in Exercise Science.
 She is a former and still competitive volleyball player, as well as an avid runner.
 As a student at U of L, Greta worked multiple internships in rehabilitation settings, gaining a greater knowledge of the complex functions of the human body.
 As a personal trainer, her goal is to use this knowledge to help clients achieve personal health and fitness goals.
 Greta is a firm believer that the benefits of exercise can lead to greater results in other facets of life.
 She hopes to excel as a personal trainer and help others excel in life and outside of the gym.

-Hi, my name is Sylvester Davis.
-I have worked as a personal trainer/ strength and conditioning coach in the Louisville area for several years.
-I’m originally from Louisville and attended the University of Louisville where I graduated with a bachelor’s degree in Exercise Science and Sports Medicine in 2005.
+Sylvester Davis started personal training/strength and conditioning coaching in 2004.
+He is originally from Louisville and attended the University of Louisville where he graduated with a bachelor’s degree in Exercise Science and Sports Medicine in 2005.

-When I am not working I enjoy hanging with friends and family, traveling, outdoor activities and playing and watching sports among other activities.
+When he is not working, he enjoys hanging with friends and family, traveling, outdoor activities and playing and watching sports among other activities.

 Chad has been personal training at the JCC since 2003.
 He holds a Bachelor of Science in Exercise Science from Ball State University and is currently pursuing a Doctor of Physical Therapy at Bellarmine University.
 He is CSCS certified through the National Strength and Conditioning Association and has been a USAW club coach and ACE certified personal trainer as well.
 He has taught teen fitness, adult group training, senior fitness, indoor cycling, sports conditioning and has developed individualized programs for those from age 10 to age 90.